SSantosLab/DESGW-pipeline_automation/README.md

 Our codes work with user input to, theoretically, automate the DESGW pipeline (the image processing and post processing steps).
 The goal of this automation is to reduce user input and streamline observation response.
 Some user input is required for the automation, which will be specified along with each step.
 ## Image Processing Code Explanation:
 ### IMPORTANT NOTES
-As of now, the image processing code should be run in gw_workflow due to ongoing path issues.
-You should follow these steps to make sure it runs properly:

-1. Copy full_image_proc_gwworkflow.py to your gw_workflow folder
+Before you begin, make sure you do the following:

-2. Run your proxy
+1. Run your proxy
 2. Run

     ```